-The Sustainable Development Scenario, introduced for the first time in WEO-2017, provides an energy sector pathway that combines the fundamentals of sectoral energy policy with three closely associated but distinct policy objectives, all of which are crucial pillars of the UN Sustainable Development Goals (SDGs).
+The Sustainable Development Scenario (SDS), introduced for the first time in WEO-2017, provides an energy sector pathway that combines the fundamentals of sectoral energy policy with three closely associated but distinct policy objectives, all of which are crucial pillars of the UN Sustainable Development Goals (SDGs).
 First, it describes a pathway to the achievement of universal access to modern energy services by 2030, including not only access to electricity but also clean cooking.
-Second, it paints a picture that is consistent with the direction needed to achieve the objectives of the Paris Agreement, including a peak in emissions being reached as soon as possible, followed by a substantial decline.
+Second, it paints a picture that is consistent with the direction needed to achieve the objectives of international climate goals, including those of the Paris Agreement.
 Third, it posits a large reduction in other energy-related pollutants, consistent with a dramatic improvement in global air quality and a consequent reduction in premature deaths from household air pollution.
+Fourth, this year, it integrates the stimulus packages required for a global sustainable recovery from Covid-19.
+Investments in the 2021-2023 period are therefore aligned with the Sustainable Recovery depicted in the World Energy Outlook Special Report (IEA, 2020a).
 The objective is to lay out an integrated least-cost strategy for the achievement of these important policy objectives, alongside energy security, in order to show how the respective objectives can be reconciled, dealing with potentially conflicting priorities, so as to realise mutually-supportive benefits (see Box 1).